rifatulhimel/rifatulhimel/README.md

 - 👋 Hi, I’m @rifatulhimel
-- 👀 I’m interested in artificial intelligence
+- 👀 I’m interested in data science, data analytics, artificial intelligence
 - 🌱 I’m currently learning the application of AI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...